 A better test

-Hawaii is among 21 member states (plus the U.S. Virgin Islands) leading a Smarter Balanced Assessment Consortium that developed a new assessment system to measure whether students are meeting the Common Core for Mathematics and English Language Arts/Literacy (ELA), and are on-track for college and career readiness.
-Hawaii students in grades 3-8 and 11 will take the Smarter Balanced Assessments for the first time in spring 2015.
+Hawaii is among 18 member states (plus the U.S. Virgin Islands) leading a Smarter Balanced Assessment Consortium that developed a new assessment system to measure whether students are meeting the Common Core for Mathematics and English Language Arts/Literacy (ELA), and are on-track for college and career readiness.
+Hawaii students in grades 3-8 and 11 took the summative Smarter Balanced Assessments (SBA) for the first time in spring 2015.
+Teachers and school leaders have results; parents will receive a report in the fall along with the public release of school- and state-level results on Sept.
+15. Click here to learn more about SBA scores and the family report sent home with students.

-- The opportunity to be placed in credit-bearing courses at a number of colleges and universities.
+The opportunity to be placed in credit-bearing courses at a number of

 SPECIAL NEEDS: The Smarter Balanced technology platform also provides a variety of options that fit the individual needs of students.
 For more details, please read our